-Kore Press (240 North Court Avenue), led by Shannon Cain and Lisa Bowden, is another contender for Tucson’s literary heart, or at least one powerful ventricle.
-Devoted to publishing the work of women since 1993, Kore holds readings and performances throughout the city, most recently the Big Read project, supported by the National Science Foundation and the National Endowment for the Arts, which presented the work of Emily Dickinson in readings and performances at the UA Poetry Center, Pima Community College Center for the Arts, Tucson High Magnet School auditorium, Club Congress, and elsewhere.
+Kore Press (240 North Court Avenue), led by Lisa Bowden, is another contender for Tucson’s literary heart, or at least one powerful ventricle.
+Devoted to publishing the work of women since 1993, Kore holds readings and performances throughout the city, including the Big Read project, supported by the National Science Foundation and the National Endowment for the Arts, which presented the work of Emily Dickinson in readings and performances at the UA Poetry Center, Pima Community College Center for the Arts, Tucson High Magnet School auditorium, Club Congress, and elsewhere.
 They also head up Grrrls Literary Activism Project , which encourages community involvement “through art activism, editorials, video and radio broadcasts, public readings, city council meetings, interviewing officials, journalists, artists, and more” through a series of workshops, internships, and much more.
 Did I mention they also publish some kickass writing?
 They do.

 Edward Abbey, Joseph Wood Krutch, and many of the authors associated with this sunburnt, unpretentious patch of Southwest would surely recommend you skip the coffee and head out of the city for a hike or a ramble.
 I say have the coffee and take on a trail run (hiking in less than half the time!), maybe to Seven Falls up in Sabino Canyon (technically Bear Canyon, but the easiest entrance point is through Sabino; it’s about a seven to eight mile round-trip from the entrance).
 Mountains are in every direction, so you can have your pick depending on how wuss or butch you imagine yourself to be.
 Mountains and desert lead to silence, self-reckoning, and sometimes to self-erasure, all of which are crucial for writing.
 Drink a lot of water and bring plenty more.
 Wear a hat and sunblock.
 This place will drain you if you’re not careful.